autotune/pritunl-k8s-tf-do/README.md

 Starts out using GitHub Actions to launch Atlantis via Terraform

-Uses Terraform to launch a kubernetes cluster in Digital Ocean with zerossl.com (a LetsEncrypt alternative with many pros including paid support, paid 1 year certs, free 90 day certs, and visibility into created certs)
+Uses Terraform to launch a kubernetes cluster in Digital Ocean with zerossl.com (a LetsEncrypt alternative with many pros including paid support, paid 1 year certs, free 90 day certs, and visibility and observability into created certs)

 Creates a deployment with ingress for atlantis at `https://terraform.example.com`